reoccurcat/discord2groupme/README.md

 # discord2groupme
 With the power of monkeys and typewriters, anything is possible no matter how badly it's coded.

+## Prerequisites
+You must have the ability to open ports on the network you are running this program from.
+I cannot help you configure this, every router is different.

+If your router doesn't let you do this or you don't have the ability to configure your network, I recommend using https://www.heroku.com/ or renting a VPS.

+Disclaimer: I am not affiliated with nor have I ever used Heroku, but it's free and appears to have open ports.

+## Setup
 1. Make a groupme bot and a discord bot.
 I recommend your groupme bot's name be one character long to make more room for the 140 character text message limit if you use groupme's SMS mode a lot.

 2. Make a discord webhook to the channel you want messages to be posted to